fstrauf/roadvagabonds/content/blog/distraction-through-phones/index.md

 [more](https://www.helpguide.org/articles/addictions/smartphone-addiction.htm)

 Cal Newport, in his book [Digital Minimalism](https://www.calnewport.com/books/digital-minimalism/) goes even further and describes a fully fledges approach called the **Digital Declutter** to reduce your addiction to phones.
 If you've read this far, I can absolutely recommend his book.

+One aspect he brings up is that deleting social media apps from your phone heightens the barrier towards usage - especially the binge usage of mindlessly scrolling.
+It will not completely remove you from social media, but if the only chance to use it is to log in to your computer, then you will find yourself using it less but also more purposeful.

 # Why would you do all this?